 Here is a list of some of the precautions cruise lines will strictly adhere to on future cruises from this site:

-- Passengers to be tested for COVID-19 between five days and 24 hours before sailing.
+- Passengers are to be tested for COVID-19 between five days and 24 hours before sailing.
 Those testing positive would not be allowed to cruise.
 OK, this makes sense.

 - Daily temperature checks for all passengers.
 Fine, we don’t mind this.

-Tima and Rasnesh, long time friends, after many hikes with tourists to the waterfall.
+Tima and Rasnesh, long-time friends, after many hikes with tourists to the waterfall.

-As you can see, these requirements totally eliminate all of our reasons for cruising.
-Instead, we’ll continue to enjoy possible future holiday homes in locations we find desirable; on or near the ocean, and in cultural and wildlife-rich areas.
+As you can see, these requirements eliminate all of our reasons for cruising.
+Instead, we’ll continue to enjoy possible future holiday homes in locations we find desirable, on or near the ocean, and in cultural and wildlife-rich areas.
 Only time will tell when we can pick up where we left off, with the thought in mind that cruising may not be a part of our means of transportation from one part of the world to another or a means of meeting new people along the way.
 Disappointing, for sure.

 Photo from one year ago today, October 25, 2019: